iq-motion-control/iq-module-communication-doc/docs/clients/anticogging.rst

         // Make an Anticogging Client object with obj_id 0
         AnticoggingClient cog(0);

-        // Use theAnticogging Client object
+        // Use the Anticogging Client object
         cog.is_enabled_.set(com, 1);

         // Insert code for interfacing with hardware here